 Another ‘test’ I also tend to do is to dry my garments in a clothes drier.
 I simply don’t have the time to do otherwise and also can’t be bothered to clothesline or drip dry these days.
 Like every other wool garment manufacturers on the market Ottie recommends not putting this garment into a clothes dryer.
 As usual I ignored this advice and the T-shirt has responded well and hasn’t shrunk.

-The Ottie Merino T-shirts come in five colours including Whisky, Black, Otway Fern (the colour shown in this review), Plum and Indigo.
+The Ottie Merino T-shirts come in four colours including Black, Otway Fern, Plum and Granite.
 The colour range in general is relatively neutral and won’t offend anyone.

-This tee is relatively lightweight as you would expect (size L is only 172 grams).
-The thickness of the material varies with the Black, Otway Fern and Plum colours being 160-165 gsm, and the Whisky and Indigo colours being 170 gsm.
+This tee is relatively lightweight as you would expect (160-165 grams).
 For the the average hikers these thicknesses will suit well but from a personal perspective I prefer 135-150 gsm material if given an option.